swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 ## Detailed design

+### Passing a projected value argument

+Property-wrapper projections are designed to allow property wrappers to provide a representation of the storage type that can be used outside of the context that owns the property-wrapper storage.
+Typically, projections either expose the backing property wrapper directly, or provide an instance of a separate type that vends more restricted access to the functionality of the property wrapper.

+When a property-wrapper has a projection, it's often necessary to use the projection alongside the wrapped value.
+In such cases, the projection is equal in importance to the wrapped value in the API of the wrapped property, which is reflected in the access control of synthesized projection properties.
+With respect to function parameters, it's equally important to support passing a projection.

+Property wrappers can opt into passing a projected-value argument to a property-wrapped parameter.
+To enable passing a property-wrapper projection to a function with a wrapped parameter, property wrappers must declare `var projectedValue`, and implement an `init(projectedValue:)` that meets the following requirements:

+- The first parameter of this initializer must be labeled `projectedValue` and have the same type as the `var projectedValue` property.
+- The initializer must have the same access level as the property-wrapper type.
+- The initializer must not be failable.
+- Any additional parameters to the initializer must have default arguments.

+This method of initialization is not mandatory for functions using supported wrapper types, and it can be disabled by providing arguments in the wrapper attribute, including empty attribute arguments: `func log(@Traceable() _ value: Value) { ... }`.

 ### Inference of API-level property wrappers

-For a given property wrapper attached to a parameter, the compiler will determine whether that wrapper is part of the function signature based on whether the wrapper must have an external effect on the argument at the call-site.
-There are two cases where the property wrapper must affect the argument at the call-site:

-1. The property wrapper supports projected-value initialization, allowing the caller to pass an instance of the projected-value type.
+For a given property wrapper attached to a parameter, the compiler will infer whether that wrapper is part of the function signature based on whether the wrapper must have an external effect on the argument at the call-site.
+This proposal limits external argument effects to the case where the property wrapper allows the caller to pass an instance of the projected-value type, which means the property wrapper [supports projected-value initialization](#passing-a-projected-value-argument) via `init(projectedValue:)` and there are no arguments in the wrapper attribute.
-2. The property wrapper accepts an `@autoclosure` to `init(wrappedValue:)`.

-To ensure that the compiler always makes the same decision regardless of which module the property wrapper is used from, the compiler will only look in the defining module of the property wrapper for these initializers.
-To account for overloading and property wrapper composition, the compiler will infer the complete property wrapper [interface type](https://github.com/apple/swift/blob/main/docs/Lexicon.md#interface-type) before determining whether the property wrapper has an external effect.
+A property wrapper will only be inferred as API if `init(projectedValue:)` is declared directly in the nominal property wrapper type.
+This is to ensure that the same decision is always made regardless of which module the property wrapper is applied in.
+This is also the same strategy that is used today to determine whether a computed projection property with the `$` prefix should be synthesized when a property wrapper is applied, and whether a property wrapper supports initialization from a wrapped value.

 ### Implementation-detail property wrappers

 By default, property wrappers are implementation detail.
-Attaching an implementation-detail property wrapper attribute to a parameter is sugar for declaring a local variable that's initialized via wrapped value using the parameter.
+Attaching an implementation-detail property wrapper attribute to a parameter will synthesize the following local variables in the function body:

+* A local `let`-constant representing the backing storage will be synthesized with the name of the parameter prefixed with an underscore.
+The backing storage is initialized by passing the parameter to `init(wrappedValue:)`.
+* A local computed variable representing the `wrappedValue` of the innermost property wrapper will be synthesized with the same name as the original, unprefixed parameter name.
+If the innermost `wrappedValue` defines a setter, a setter will be synthesized for the local property if the mutability of the composed setter is `nonmutating`.
+The mutability computation is specified in the [appendix](#appendix).
+* If the outermost property wrapper defines a `projectedValue` property with a `nonmutating` getter, a local computed variable representing the outermost `projectedValue` will be synthesized and named per the original parameter name prefixed with a dollar sign (`$`).
+If the outermost `projectedValue` defines a setter, a setter for the local computed variable will be synthesized if the `projectedValue` setter is `nonmutating`.

 Consider the following code, which attaches the `@Logged` property wrapper to a parameter.

 ```swift
 func insert(@Logged text: String) { ... }